dvodia00/dvodia00.github.io/materials/content.en.md

 In our first meeting we will discuss your goals and what I can do to help you achieve these.
 We will start with a diagnostic phase once you’ve decided to pursue therapy.
 In this phase, we will analyze your specific situation and review your current way of living.
 Then we will develop an initial support structure for your daily life, after which we will begin working on long-term solutions.

 Overall, your thinking and behavior patterns will be identified and gradually changed.
-Your existing resources will be identified and strengthened.
+Your existing capabilities will be identified and strengthened.

 ### Methods